Suggester/Documentation/staff/info.md

 Use this command to get more information on a specific suggestion

 ### Usage
-Use `.info [suggestion ID]` in any channel the bot can read and send messages in.
+Use `.info [suggestion id]` in any channel the bot can read and send messages in.

 ![A preview of the details shown about the provided suggestion](../images/info.png)

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want know more about
+`suggestion id`: The id of the suggestion you want know more about

 ### Aliases
 `details` and `suggestion`